 The Sunshine Coast mountain bike community is fed by a grassroots love for the area, and building its legacy is an after-hours side project for many.

 Its residents and businesses take it upon themselves to support bike-friendly events, ideas and initiatives, most of which are ran by donation.
-By kicking a few buck to the Sunshine Coast United Mountain Bikers (SCUMB) or the Powell River Cycling Association, you’re directly contributing to more cycling access and opportunities for your next visit.
+By kicking a few buck to the or the Coast Mountain Bike Trail Association (CMBTA) or qathet Regional Cycling Association (QRCA), you’re directly contributing to more cycling access and opportunities for your next visit.